malloydata/malloydata.github.io/src/documentation/patterns/autobin.md

 --! {"isRunnable": true, "isPaginationEnabled": true, "size": "large", "source": "/inline/e1.malloy", "pageSize":5000}
 run: airports -> by_elevation
 ```

 ## Distribution Adapts Automatically
-Notice that when we look at Florida, notice that the binning is different.
+Notice that when we look at Florida, the bin-width is different.
 ```malloy
 --! {"isRunnable": true, "isPaginationEnabled": true, "size": "large", "source": "/inline/e1.malloy", "pageSize":5000}
 run: airports {where: state='FL'} -> by_elevation
 ```

 ## Elevation within states.
-The Binning even adapts when the queries are nested.
+This binning even adapts when the queries are nested.

 Notice that all the binning is local to the individual states.
 For example the bottom bin in Colorado starts at an elevation of 3000ish feet.
 ```malloy